openstack/keystone/README.md

 TESTING:
 --------
+A set of sample data can be added by running a shell script:

+    $ ./bin/sampledata.sh

+The script calls keystone-manage to create the sample data

-After starting keystone a keystone.db sqlite database should be created in the keystone folder.
+After starting keystone or runnign keystone-manage a keystone.db sqlite database should be created in the keystone folder.

-Add test data to the database:

-    $ sqlite3 keystone/keystone.db < test/test_setup.sql

-To clean the test database

-    $ sqlite3 keystone/keystone.db < test/kill.sql

 To run client demo (with all auth middleware running locally on sample service):